-French Buckwheat Galette
+French Buckwheat Galettes

 Buckwheat is commonly mistaken for a cereal; however, it is actually a fruit seed related to rhubarb.
 It is not a type of wheat, nor is it related to wheat in any way.
-Buckwheat is a short-season crop that grows swiftly and thrives on low-fertility or acidic soils, ripening 10–11 weeks after sowing.
+Buckwheat is a short-season crop that grows quickly and thrives on low-fertility or acidic soils, ripening 10–11 weeks after sowing.
+The entire seed is used—the grain can be used whole or ground into flour, the nectar from buckwheat flowers creates rich honey, and the hulls are repurposed as upholstery fillers.

-Tips: To simplify the process, you can use buckwheat flour instead of soaking and grinding the grains.
+To simplify the process, you can use buckwheat flour instead of soaking and grinding the grains.
 You can also experiment by using half buckwheat and half rice flour for a different type of galette.

 Comments